John Frieda Logo

-The John Frieda logo tells about the wide reach of users and the presence of clients in the world’s most popular fashion centers.
-The company managed to win the recognition of buyers who know a lot about cosmetics and confidently hold positions.
+The John Frieda logo reflects the wide reach of its users and the presence of clients in the world’s most popular fashion centers.
+The company earned the recognition of buyers who know a lot about cosmetics and confidently hold positions.

 John Frieda: Brand overview